Overview of VM hardware and guest OS settings

 The number of CPUs a VM can have varies by region and by VM type.
 If an x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap.
 VM is hardware version 10 or newer, click Advanced to see multi-core CPU options.
 By default, Skytap allocates 1 CPU core per socket.

-In most Skytap regions, a VM can be configured between 256 MiB and 256 GiB of RAM.
-In some regions, up to 512 GiB of RAM can be configured for a single VM.
+In most Skytap regions, a VM can be configured between 256 MB and 256 GB of RAM.
+In some regions, up to 512 GB of RAM can be configured for a single VM.
 For a complete list of hardware limits by region, see Skytap service limits, Regional.

 Notes